uon-hci/tools/docs/docs/SHP-stats.md

 ### Definition

 The **normal distribution** (also called *Gaussian* or the *bell curve*), is a very common continuous probability distribution.
-Normal distributions are very important in statistics and are often used to represent real-valued random varaibles whose distributions are not known.
+Normal distributions are very important in statistics and are often used to represent real-valued random variables whose distributions are not known.
 The normal distribution is useful because of the **central limit theorem** stating that averages of samples converge in distribution to the normal, that is, they become normally distributed when the number of observations is sufficiently large.